danahynes/Asus-L410M-Numpad/README.md

 System Settings -> Keyboard -> Layout -> Show in panel -> Numlock and turning it on.

-To toggle the numpad mode, press and hold on the toggle area for > (TOGGLE_HOLD_TIME)[default = 2] seconds.
+To toggle the numpad mode, touch and hold on the toggle area for > (TOGGLE_HOLD_TIME)[default = 2] seconds.

 I have not been able to get the backlight for the numpad working yet.
 I thought